Brooklyn Bridge Table

 Another example occurs in The Engineer’s Wife in a very emotional scene between Wash and Emily.
 They have reached a critical point in their marriage, and Wash needs to give Emily some rather disturbing news.
 I chose to set the scene in a fairly mundane place.
 This would help to ground the reader, so that they could focus on the emotional development of the characters.
 In this scene, Wash and Emily share an impromptu before-dawn breakfast.

 Wash cooks Taylor Ham, a meat product that is both historically accurate for the time period and their location, and is still a beloved local favorite enjoyed by and hotly debated by many, like me, who grew up and/or live in the NY/NJ/Eastern PA area.
-In addition to providing my characters something superficial to talk about while they’re getting to the real conflict, putting the ham in the story was a little wink to my fellow Tri-staters, and our nostalgia for its special foods and traditions.
+In addition to providing my characters something superficial to talk about while they’re getting to the real conflict, putting the ham in the story was a little wink, (or Easter eggs I like to call my hidden tidbits) to my fellow Tri-staters, and our nostalgia for its special foods and traditions.

 As I research historical women in order to settle on my next heroine, I think about the environment she lived in.
 Do I have something in my own life experience that will add to the depth of the world I will build for her?
 Did our paths cross, merely separated by time?
 Perhaps they lost a loved one in a way that I can empathize with, or faced a physical or emotional challenge to which I can relate.